 Many borrowers are not just hoping for student loan forgiveness… they desperately need it.

 If word spreads that current students are borrowing extra in anticipation of student loan forgiveness, it could hurt the chances of forgiveness ever happening.
-News coverage could show drunk college students on spring break bragging about debt that is about to be forgiven while taxpayers are interviewed talking about how they don’t want to pay extra in taxes for forgiveness because they never got the opportunity to go to college.
+News coverage could show drunk college students on spring break bragging about debt that is about to be forgiven.
+At the same time, taxpayers would be interviewed talking about how they don’t want to pay extra taxes for forgiveness because they never got the opportunity to go to college.
 Such coverage might not be fair or accurate, but it would certainly generate ratings.

 Abusing the system is a great way to get the rules changed.
 Student loan cancellation is already the longest of long shots… don’t make it even more unlikely.